After having so many action blogs in a row, it was actually kind of nice to have an easy day thrown into the trip.

 Luckily I had a long bus ride from Paris to London where I had all the time in the world to catch up my blogging.

-There are a few ways to get from Paris to London with the most common being flying and taking the high speed rail with both taking not longer than a couple of hours.
+There are a few ways to get from Paris to London with the most common being flying or taking the high speed rail with both taking not longer than a couple of hours.

 And then there’s the third way – by bus.

-OUIbus doing a daily trip from Paris at 11:00am arriving 9 hours later in London at 7:00pm.
+OUIbus does a daily trip from Paris at 11:00am arriving 9 hours later in London at 7:00pm.
 No, my math isn’t off, there’s a one hour time change in there.

 It makes for a long travel day but the price difference is not even close at only 25 euros ($30) while the other two options are well over $100.